CoSy: Evaluating Textual Explanations of Neurons: Introduction

 \section{Introduction}

-One of the key obstacles to the wider adoption of Machine Learning methods in various areas is the inherent opacity of modern Deep Neural Networks (DNNs)---in simple terms, we do not understand why these machines make the predictions they do.
-To address this problem, the field of Explainable AI (XAI)~\cite{samek2019towards,xu2019explainable} has emerged, to reveal the decision-making processes of DNNs in a human-understandable fashion.
-XAI has broadened its focus from explaining the decision-making of DNNs \textit{locally}, i.e., for specific inputs using saliency maps~\cite{bach2015pixel,simonyan2014deep,selvaraju2017grad,smilkov2017smoothgrad}, to explaining the \textit{global} behavior of the models by analyzing individual model components and their functional purpose~\cite{olah2020zoom}.
-Following the latter global explainability approach, often referred to as \textit{mechanistic interpretability}~\cite{wang2022interpretability,bills2023language, nanda2022progress}, there are methods that aim to describe the specific concepts neurons have learned to detect~\cite{Bau_2017_CVPR,muCompositionalExplanationsNeurons2021,hernandez2022natural,pmlr-v202-kalibhat23a,oikarinen2023clip,bykov2023labeling}, enabling analysis of how these high-level concepts influence network predictions.
+One of the key obstacles to the wider adoption of Machine Learning methods across various fields is the inherent opacity of modern Deep Neural Networks (DNNs)---in essence, we often lack an understanding of why these models make certain predictions.
+To address this problem, various explainability methods~\cite{samek2019towards,xu2019explainable} have been developed to make the decision-making processes of DNNs more understandable to humans.
+Explainability methods have broadened their focus from interpreting the decision-making of DNNs \textit{locally}---for instance, interpreting specific inputs using saliency maps~\cite{bach2015pixel,simonyan2014deep,selvaraju2017grad,smilkov2017smoothgrad}---to understanding the \textit{global} behavior of models by analyzing individual model components and their functional purpose~\cite{olah2020zoom}.
+Following the latter global explainability approach, often referred to as \textit{mechanistic interpretability}~\cite{wang2022interpretability,bills2023language, nanda2022progress}, some methods aim to describe the specific concepts neurons have learned to detect~\cite{Bau_2017_CVPR,muCompositionalExplanationsNeurons2021,hernandez2022natural,pmlr-v202-kalibhat23a,oikarinen2023clip,bykov2023labeling}, enabling analysis of how these high-level concepts influence network predictions.

-A popular approach for explaining the functionality of latent representations of a network is to label neurons using human-understandable textual concepts.
+A popular approach for explaining the functionality of latent representations of a network is to describe neurons using human-understandable textual concepts.
 A textual description is assigned to a neuron based on the concepts that the neuron has learned to detect or is significantly activated by.
 Over time, these methods have evolved from providing label-specific descriptions~\cite{Bau_2017_CVPR} to more complex compositional~\cite{muCompositionalExplanationsNeurons2021,bykov2023labeling} and open-vocabulary explanations~\cite{hernandez2022natural,oikarinen2023clip}.
 However, a significant challenge remains: the lack of a universally accepted quantitative evaluation measure for open-vocabulary neuron descriptions.
 As a consequence, different methods devised their own evaluation criteria, making it difficult to perform general-purpose, comprehensive cross-comparisons.